mbonfi457/mbonfi457/README.md

 - 🌱 I’m currently learning Python and data science fundamentals**

-- 👨‍💻 All of my projects are available at [https://github.com/mbonfi457/pythonprojects](https://github.com/mbonfi457/pythonprojects)

 - 💬 Ask me about **chemistry, astronomy, and horology!**

 - 📫 How to reach me **bonfieldmatthew@gmail.com**